momyc/pyramid-breve/README.md

 Template file modification monitoring
 -------------------------------------

-Starting from version 0.6dev there is `pyramid_breve.monitor.IFileMonitor' interface.
+Starting from version 0.6dev there is `pyramid_breve.monitor.IFileMonitor` interface.
-Implementations of that interface can be used to help `pyramid_breve.renderer.TemplateLoader' to get template file status without calling os.stat each time template is about to be rendered.
+Implementations of that interface can be used to help `pyramid_breve.renderer.TemplateLoader` to get template file status without calling os.stat each time template is about to be rendered.

-There is `pyramid_breve.monitor.IntervalMonitor' implementation of that interface which is used by `BreveRendererFactory' by default.
+There is `pyramid_breve.monitor.IntervalMonitor` implementation of that interface which is used by `BreveRendererFactory` by default.
 That class simply caches os.stat value for fixed amount of time.
-Its constructor accepts single parameter `interval' that should be interval in seconds between invalidating cached values.
-This parameter can be configure via INI-file variable `breve.poll_interval' like following:
+Its constructor accepts single parameter `interval` that should be interval in seconds between invalidating cached values.
+This parameter can be configure via INI-file variable `breve.poll_interval` like following:

 ```
 [app:main]